 Step 27 – Deceased Estate Administration Guide

-Grant of Probate Application and Letters of Administration Application
+Grant of Probate Application or Applying for Letters of Administration

-What is a Probate application and which type do you need?
-This step explains everything you need to know about Grant of Probate application or Letters of Administration application with the Supreme Court.
-Use our handy assessment to determine what type of application is required.
-The application process for the various States/Territories is explained to help you with this key step.
+What is a Grant of Probate application?
+How different is it from applying for Letters of Administration?
+This step explains everything you need to know about these two different applications with the Supreme Court.
+Use our handy assessment to determine what type of application is required in your situation.
+The application process for the various states/territories is explained to help you with this key step.

 Probate Assessment